TL;DR

 The Manual Approach (and Where It Breaks)

 Manual qualitative coding follows a predictable process: read responses, identify recurring themes, create a codebook (the list of categories), tag each response against the codebook, count frequencies, and report.
 Academic researchers still use this for small datasets, and the rigor is real.
+Braun and Clarke's six-phase thematic analysis framework remains the gold standard in qualitative research for datasets under a few hundred responses.

-But in a business context, manual coding has three problems that compound over time.
-First, it's slow: analysts typically process 40-60 responses per hour when coding carefully.
+First, it's slow.
+Analysts typically process 40-60 responses per hour when coding carefully.
 A quarterly survey with 3,000 open-text responses means 50-75 hours of coding time.
 Second, it's inconsistent: two analysts will code the same comment differently, and the same analyst will code differently on Monday morning versus Friday afternoon.
-Third, it can't detect patterns humans miss: when 4.2 topics are buried in each response, manual reading catches the loudest one and misses the rest.
+Third, it can't detect patterns humans miss.
+When 4.2 topics are buried in each response, manual reading catches the loudest one and misses the rest.

 AI-Powered Qualitative Analysis

 Thematic analysis.
 AI reads every response, identifies recurring topics and subtopics, and organizes them into a consistent hierarchy.
 Instead of 2,000 individual comments, you see that 34% mention wait time, 22% discuss resolution quality in their survey verbatims, and 18% reference a specific product issue.
 The taxonomy is consistent across all responses, which means you can track themes over time and compare them across segments.
+In simple terms: AI does the coding work that used to take 50+ hours, and it applies the same criteria to every single response.

 Sentiment analysis.
 AI classifies each response (and each theme within a response) as positive, negative, mixed, or neutral.
-The critical word there is "each theme within a response."
+The important word there is "each theme within a response."
 A comment that says "Great support team, but the billing process is a nightmare" isn't simply negative or positive.
 It's positive about support and negative about billing.
 Per-theme sentiment analysis catches that distinction.
 Flattening it into a single label loses the signal both teams need.

 Entity recognition.
 AI extracts specific mentions of people, products, locations, and competitors from open-ended text.
 When a survey respondent writes "Sarah in billing was great but the mobile app keeps crashing," entity recognition tags "Sarah" as a staff mention and "mobile app" as a product mention.
 This turns unstructured text into structured data you can filter: show all comments mentioning the mobile app, show all feedback referencing a specific location, surface every competitor mention across your survey data.